IEvangelist/DocFX.Repository.Sweeper/README.md

 ### A word on `explicit` mode

 When using explicit mode (`-e` or `--explicitScope`), the sweeper tool will only consider files within the source directory provided.
-If any orphans are found, it will broaden the scope accordingly to re-attempt the sweep.
+If any orphans are found, it will broaden the scope to the entire DocFx doc set to re-attempt the sweep.
 This is a builtin safetly mechenism.
 Standard runs are much longer, but they validate more and are safer - they help to avoid incorrect deletions.

 #### Explicit